WakMun/TrafficSignClassifier/README.md

 ![alt text][image1]:

 I changed the depth of the input layer from 10 to 16 and right away I was able to achieve the desired accuracy threshold.
 So i didnt change the other parameters anymore except changing the Epochs to 40 and adding a couple of dropout layers.
 As can be seen in the figure the accuracy on validation quickly crosses the desired threshold.
 It is clear that LeNet architecture is good starting point for visual recognition tasks of low complexity if combined with appropriate preprocessing and normalization techniques.
 This is also, in my opinion, one of the reasons why LeNet does so well here is that it is a of low complexity task which suits perfectly with not-so-deep architecture of LeNet.
-Also, advantageous here is the use of modern techniques such as using ReLU for activations and dropout regularization that mask some of the shorcomings of original LeNet
+Also, advantageous here is the use of modern techniques such as using ReLU for activations and dropout regularization that mask some of the shorcomings of original LeNet.

 My final model results were as follows: